CrackThrough/ADOFAI-Mod-Installation-Guide/eng/use-1.md

 mono /path/to/UnityModManager.exe
 ```
 DO NOT use sudo before mono, as this will cause problems!
-Also, Run ADOFAI under "Proton-GE", its on github and allows for correct mod loading.
-(I think those who dont use the steam version may be able to use WINE-GE.)
+~~Also, Run ADOFAI under "Proton-GE", its on github and allows for correct mod loading.
+(I think those who dont use the steam version may be able to use WINE-GE.)~~

+Currently, there is a native Linux version of ADOFAI in the alpha branch, but it is unconfirmed that mods will work.
+If you found something, tell us via opening an issue/PR!

    ---